John Chapter 21

 9. So this saying went out among the brothers, that this disciple doesn’t die.
 But Jesus didn’t tell him that he doesn’t die, but only: “If I want him to remain until I come, what is that to you?”

-10. This is the disciple who testifies about these things, and the man who wrote these things, and we *know his testimony is true.
+10. This is the disciple testifying about these things, and the man who wrote these things, and we *know that his testimony is true.

 Next: Acts chapter 1 (not yet translated)